Ashrafbasar/nebula/README.md

 Now use those css variables for styling.

-See `script.js` to see example of keybindings, cycle themes, change theme and radnom theme select.
+See `script.js` to see example of keybindings, cycle themes, change theme and random theme select.

 # Support